 They have played with the Miagi Youth Orchestra, South African National Youth Orchestra and the junge norddeutsche philharmonie.
 They placed as a runner-up in the inaugural UCT Strings Competition in 2022.
 In October 2022, they took part in and won the 15th Annual Schock Prize for Chamber Music with their chamber group.
 They have also appeared as a soloist with the Free State Symphony Orchestra, the OSM Camerata, the University of Cape Town Symphony Orchestra, the Hugo Lambrechts Symphony Orchestra and performed in the opening concert for the Fynarts Festival in Hermanus under the baton of Richard Cock.
 Other than being an active chamber and orchestral musician, they strive to create opportunities to make music education more accessible to those of a similar background to them.

 Chris Njapha (cello)

-Chris has also worked with the Cape Town as well as the KwaZulu Natal and Mzansi Philharmonic Orchestras.
-He was also semi-finalist in the UNISA national strings competition in 2021 and competed in the ATKV Instrumental and Edna Elphick cello competitions and was a prize winner.
+Chris has also worked with the Cape Town Philharmonic Orchestra as well as the KwaZulu-Natal Philharmonic Orchestra and Mzansi National Philharmonic Orchestra.
+He was also semi-finalist in the UNISA National Strings Competition in 2021 and competed in the ATKV Instrumental and Edna Elphick Cello competitions and was a prize-winner.

-He has also appeared as a soloist with the KZNPO and the CPO as well as the Cape Town Youth Orchestra and the Stellenbosch University Orchestra.
+He has also appeared as a soloist with the KZNPO and the CTPO as well as the Cape Town Youth Orchestra and the University of Stellenbosch Symphony Orchestra.
 And was chosen to participate in the G20 Summit Orchestra as one of four South African representatives in Indonesia.